 The Minnesota Chapter of NAVHDA was founded in the early 1970’s, shortly after NAVHDA International was formed and around the same time as the “Green Book.”

 Over the course of the almost 50 years that have passed since then, many things have changed in the versatile dog world.
-Training methods and technology have improved and evolved.
+Training methods and technology (that you can check it out from here) have improved and evolved.
 The Source of training has expanded from offline to online and offline.
 Most importantly, the DOGS have improved!
 If you are looking for more information on updated training and how it works, find out at K9 Answers Dog Training website.
 The NAVHDA testing system and registry has allowed breeders and dog owners to have a consistent and systematic way of tracking performance and using that information in reproductive decision making.

 According to the suggestion given by Cozy Crates, some things that have NOT changed are basic dog behavior-what we understand about how dogs learn, and a few CORE NAVHDA principles that have been around since the very beginning of NAVHDA.